delivery

 Are you an aspiring educator seeking to refine your craft and become a leader in your field?

-UNC Charlotte’s Master of Education in Curriculum and Instruction – TESL Concentration is designed to prepare teachers to work with K-12 learners in the public schools, adult ESL (English as a Second Language), and EFL (English as a Foreign Language) students.
+UNC Charlotte’s Master of Education in Curriculum and Instruction with a concentration in Teaching English as a Second Language (TESL) is designed to prepare teachers to work with K-12 learners in the public schools, adult ESL (English as a Second Language), and EFL (English as a Foreign Language) students.

 The program allows those current teachers who already possess an “A” level license in another teaching discipline to receive K-12 licensure in ESL and provides an educational pathway for those hoping to teach TESL in non-licensure settings.
 The program includes a Master’s capstone research project or comprehensive portfolio.